DemuteStudio/ReaHaptic/README.md

 9. **ReaHaptic_HapticExport.lu**a: Will export selected haptic items, it will prompt you for the filetype and export path.
 10. **ReaHaptic_InstantSender.lua**: will send the currently selected haptic item to the Reahaptic receiver using OSC.
 Uses the Ip and port configured in ReaHaptic_Settings.lua.
 11. **ReaHaptic_ContinuousSender.lu**a: will continuously send haptic data to the receiver app when in playback, if connected properly the app haptics will play the haptics as the cursor comes across them with minimal latency.
+12. **ReaHaptic_Exporter.py**: this one is not important for users as it will be only called by other scripts.

 If it bothers you that when you move Empty Items the start point gets deleted you can turn off **Preferences >Envelope Display >Automatically add edge points when editing** >Toggle of **Media Items**